Skip to main content

 Manual Configuration

-If you prefer to configure manually, create two files:
+If you prefer to configure manually:

 Step 1: Create connector configuration

-Create connectors/my_azure.yaml:
+Create connectors/azure.yaml:

 type: connector